A Complete Guide to Travel Agency Websites [+Comparison Chart]

 A domain is your website address.
 Ours is www.HostAgencyReviews.com

 Cost: Depending on your name, a domain costs about $10-$15.
 Just an FYI, you technically don’t own the domain, you’re renting it so don’t let it lapse or someone could take your domain!
 You may also want to consider buying the .org or the plural of your domain.

 Your domain should not be confused with your website.
 After you purchase your domain, there won’t be anything at the address until you purchase and link your website.
 Most places that sell domains also offer their own website building program but we recommend sticking to the travel agency website options we went over in this article.

-Popular places to purchase domains:
+Popular places (domain registrars) to purchase domains:

 All the files of your site have to be stored somewhere!
 Your hosting provider has that space for you.
 When you use a website builder like Wix, Weebly or SquareSpace they host your website for you.
 If you use a CMS like WordPress, you will need to find a hosting company to store your CMS.
 Many CMSs offer their own hosting as well.